-- Students shall arrive at the bus stop at least 5 minutes before the bus is scheduled to arrive. - Students must wait in a location clear of traffic and 20 steps away from the bus stops. - Behavior at the school bus stop must not threaten life, limb or property of any individual. - Students must go directly to their assigned seat so the bus may safely resume motion. - Students must remain seated keeping aisles and exits clear. - Students must observe classroom conduct and obey the driver promptly and respectfully. - Students must not use profane language. - Students must refrain from eating and drinking on the bus. - Students must not use tobacco on the bus. - Students must not have alcohol or drugs in their possession on the bus. - Students must not throw or pass objects on, from or into the bus. - Students must not put head, arms or any object out of the bus windows. - Students may carry on the bus only objects that can be held in their laps. - Students must leave or board the bus at locations to which they have been assigned. - Students may not operate any electronic device that could be deemed distracting to the safe operation of the bus.
+1. Students shall arrive at the bus stop at least 5 minutes before the bus is scheduled to arrive.

+- 2. Students must wait in a location clear of traffic and 20 steps away from the bus stops. - 3.
+Behavior at the school bus stop must not threaten life, limb or property of any individual. - 4.
+Students must go directly to their assigned seat so the bus may safely resume motion. - 5.
+Students must remain seated keeping aisles and exits clear. - 6.
+Students must observe classroom conduct and obey the driver promptly and respectfully. - 7.
+Students must not use profane language. - 8.
+Students must refrain from eating, drinking, and littering on the bus. - 9.
+Students must not use tobacco on the bus. - 10.
+Students must not have alcohol or drugs in their possession on the bus. - 11 Students must not throw or pass objects on, from or into the bus. - 12.
+Students must not put head, arms or any object out of the bus windows. - 13.
+Students may carry on the bus only objects that can be held in their laps. - 14.
+Students must leave or board the bus at locations to which they have been assigned.

+15. Students may not operate any electronic device that could be deemed distracting to the safe operation of the bus.